BNguyen9901/TelvyonDND/Weapons/README.md

 -Thrown: Is throwable and deals the same damage as if used properly.
 Range property applie.

 -Two-handed: Weapons with this attribute are optimized for two-handed grip.
 Any single-handed attack rolls made require a grip save roll (grip save disadvantage if the weapon also has the heavy property).

+-Flailing: Attack rolls made require a dex save roll.
+If failed, roll an attack roll on the wielder.